vivekpandey1222/Documentation/nagios.md

 VERSION_CODENAME=focal
 UBUNTU_CODENAME=focal
 ```
+**Version**: is like a specific edition of software or a product.
+It often represents a set of features or changes.
+Like Ubuntu version-20.04, 22.04.

+**Release**:when a specific version of software or a product is made officially available to the public.

 **cat**-cat stands for "concatenate" and Its primary purpose is to concatenate and display the content of files.

 **/etc/os-release**- Os-release is a file located in the /etc directory on Linux systems.